olypnsf/geninvoice/README.md

 ---

-Thank you for using Invoice Generator!
+Thank you for using our Invoice Generator!
 We hope it simplifies your invoicing needs.